-- the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure viii). - 7.6 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or coastal flooding will be less of an issue.
-The site is not considered to be at risk of flooding during at least the 1 in 1000 year event. - 7.7 The development advice maps supplemented by sediment data, held by the British Geological Survey (BGS), of historical flooding.
+7.4 Natural Resources Wales Development Advice Maps indicate that the site does not lie within a Zone C1 or C2 flood area as defined by the development advice maps referred to in Technical Advice Note 15, Development and Flood Risk (TAN 15), as illustrated in the DAM extract below (Figure vii).

+- 7.5 TAN15 states that new development should be directed away from Zone C and towards zone A, otherwise to zone B, where river or coastal flooding will be less of an issue.
+The site is not considered to be at risk of flooding during at least the 1 in 1000 year event. - 7.6 The development advice maps supplemented by sediment data, held by the British Geological Survey (BGS), of historical flooding.
 The maps adopt a precautionary principle and are based on the best known information available at the time.
 It is noted that the NRW flood maps show the site as being flood free during the Q100 event and Q1000 event.

-Figure viii - DAM Map
+Figure vii - DAM Map